Fall River police cruiser vandalized; man in custody

 According to Det.
 John Robinson, police were dispatched to Horton Street at 7:17 am. for reports of an “unwanted party.”

-He said sometime after officers arrived on scene, Neil Camara, 33, damaged a police cruiser with a brick – which had a smashed windshield.
+He said sometime after officers arrived on scene, Neil Camara, 33, damaged a police cruiser with a brick, smashing the vehicle’s windshield.

 Robinson said Camara – who is known to police – is charged with vandalizing property and domestic assault and additional charges may follow.